 W. Hardy Hendren III, M.D., was considered by many to be one of the leading pediatric surgeons of his generation.
 An important legacy of Dr. Hendren's career was his commitment to the education and training of those who care for sick children and his firm belief that knowledge and expertise must be widely shared, so that more patients can benefit from the experiences of medical professionals everywhere.
 This is the motivation for The Hendren Project (THP).
 THP officially launched in January 2014, and the impact of THP has been rapidly growing.

-The Hendren Project community is now over 5,300 members from 138 countries.
+The Hendren Project community is now more than 6,200 members from 147 countries.
 Content and events are available without charge to registered users.
 There is no charge for membership.
 Approximately eighty percent of new members come from the non-US, international community.
 The THP community is among the largest international professional online communities of pediatric surgeons and urologists.

 THP Digital Resources

 THP builds upon Dr. Hendren's enduring commitment to educating peers by providing web-based digital resources as part of our content aggregation platform for the pediatric surgery and urology caregiver community.
 Examples are: